The Birth Beat : stories, articles and instruction for the modern midwife

 Singing your song is simply telling your truth.

-Birth must be felt - experienced - lived.
+Birth must be felt and experienced.
+Birth must be lived.

 As much as we'd like to, we can't plan birth anymore than we can plan life.